VarunGaneshan/VSD_Intern_VM/README.md

 <details>
  <summary> Work </summary>
-Understand the working and Identify the following for the Vending Machine:
+Understand the Working and Identify the following for the Vending Machine:

 - Input ports
 - Output ports